tech189/Ab-Urbe-Condita/README.md

 ## Widgets!

-There are widgets for both Windows and macOS - if you're stuck installing them feel free to raise an issue [here](https://github.com/tech189/Ab-Urbe-Condita/issues)
+There are desktop widgets for both Windows and macOS - if you're stuck installing them feel free to raise an issue [here](https://github.com/tech189/Ab-Urbe-Condita/issues).
+For now, updating the widgets is a manual process until I figure out some kind of automatic update checker ([see issue #7](https://github.com/tech189/Ab-Urbe-Condita/issues/7)).

-## Rainmeter Widget (Windows)
+### Rainmeter Widget (Windows)

+#### Step by step

 1. (Install [Rainmeter](https://www.rainmeter.net/) and open it at least once)
-2. Download `AUCRainmeterWidget.ini` from this repository ([here](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/AUCRainmeterWidget.ini))
+2. Download `AUCRainmeterWidget.ini` from [here](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/AUCRainmeterWidget.ini) (you can download it by right-clicking the link and pressing "Save Link As...")
 3. Find your Rainmeter skins folder (usually in `%USERPROFILE%\Documents\Rainmeter\Skins`)
 4. Create a new folder (e.g. tech189) and place the downloaded `.ini` file into it
 5. Right click the Rainmeter icon on the taskbar in the notification area and press "Refresh all"
 6. Right click the Rainmeter icon again and click on "Skins" then "tech189" (the name of the folder created in step 3) and select `AUCRainmeterWidget.ini`
+7. The updated widget should appear on your desktop

+#### Updating

+1. Find your Rainmeter skins folder (usually in `%USERPROFILE%\Documents\Rainmeter\Skins`)
+2. Open the folder where you placed `AUCRainmeterWidget.ini` and delete the old .ini file
+3. Copy into this folder [`AUCRainmeterWidget.ini`](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/AUCRainmeterWidget.ini) (you can download it by right-clicking the link and pressing "Save Link As...")
+4. Right click the Rainmeter icon on the taskbar in the notification area and press "Refresh all"
-7. The widget should appear on your desktop for you to move around
+5. The updated widget should appear on your desktop for you to move around

-## Übersicht Widget (macOS)
+### Übersicht Widget (macOS)

-### Summary
+#### Summary

 - Install [Python 3](https://www.python.org/) and [Übersicht](http://tracesof.net/uebersicht/) via [Homebrew](https://brew.sh):